 Now, it is understandable to think: “These 30+ impact outcomes are a lot– how can I make sure I take all of them into account?”

 There are multiple ways to do so.
 But the best way to unite all your impact outcomes is by linking it to a value everybody knows: money.

 There are a couple of ways in which you can do that.
 The first is by performing an LCA to calculate an Environmental Cost Indicator (ECI).
 The ECI is a metric used in Dutch construction and links the 30+ impact outcomes to predefined weighing factors (unit/€).
 For example, 1 kg of CO₂-eq equals 0,05€.
 As a result, you’re left with one single indicator that can be easily compared and interpreted for investments and/or innovation.

-An Environmental Profit & Loss Account (EP&L) is also calculated through an LCA.
+The second, is an Environmental Profit & Loss Account (EP&L).
+An EP&L is also calculated through an LCA.
 It works in a similar way to the ECI, but isn’t linked to one specific industry (construction).
 In an EP&L, LCA Midpoint indicators (the environmental impact categories previously mentioned) are calculated and subsequently monetized (€) as well.
 An effective way to create an inclusive sustainability policy, that everyone will understand.

 Read more about how our customer Philips uses an EP&L to report their Environmental Profit and Loss- right here.